Remembering People's Names

 Consciously try to remember people's names

 A big reason people have trouble remembering names is they don't put active effort into it.
-They'll be introduced to a bunch of people at a party and assume they'll automatically hold onto the information.
+They'll be introduced to a bunch of guests at a party and assume they'll automatically hold onto the information.
 That doesn't work.
 Sometimes you'll shake hands with six people and literally forget all their names 30 seconds later.
 When you meet someone new you need to remind yourself, "I have to try to remember their name.
 It's likely to slip my mind otherwise."

 Focus on learning people's names